-Now hear me out on this one, I know that curry and roast chicken are not exactly two things that you may think of together but I can assure you they are a match made in heaven.
-Plus, using just a few tablespoons of curry paste (not powder and not sauce) is the perfect way to get a TON of fabulous flavor with very little effort, which, you know, is pretty great.
+Now hear me out on this one, I know that curry and roast chicken are not exactly two things that you may think of together.
+But I can assure you they are a match made in heaven.
+Using just a few tablespoons of curry paste (not powder and not sauce) is the perfect way to get a TON of fabulous flavor with very little effort, which, you know, is pretty great.

 Curried Roast Chicken with Cauliflower & Carrots

 - 1 2-4 lb whole chicken, giblets removed I recommend organic, free range chicken

 - 3-4 tbsp red curry paste You can use any of your favorite curry pastes, but make sure your use PASTE (not a powder or sauce) or you will not get the same depth of flavor.

 - 1 head of cauliflower, roughly chopped The whole cauliflower is edible, leaves and all, so feel free to chop those up as well and add to the pan.

 - 8-10 carrots, cut into about 1 inch rounds

 - lime wedges (optional) for serving